mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 // let bi5: bigint = -1.1n; //Error because it's a decimal
 let biInf = 1003n; //*1
 ```
-* 1: Inferred as number type by type inference
+* 1: Determined to be of type number by type inference

 ```java: How it works in Java
 // BigInteger bi1 = 1000;